Ioannis Katsoyiannis: Involvement with the Greek and European Chemical Society

 Since 2015, he is the delegate of the Association of Greek Chemists to the Division of Chemistry and Environment of the European Chemical Society.
-Since March 2018, he is the chairperson of the Division of Chemistry and Environment of the European Chemical Society and serves as Editor for the journal of Environmental Science and Pollution Research. and member of the editorial board for the journal sustainability (Switzerland).
-Since 2018, he is member of the selection committee for the historical landmarks of Chemistry, a project organized by EuChemS.
+From March 2018 until December 2023, he was the chairperson of the Division of Chemistry and Environment of the European Chemical Society.
+From March 2018, he serves as editor for the journal Environmental Science and Pollution Research. and was member of the editorial board for the journal Sustainability (Switzerland) until 2023.
+From 2018 until 2022, he was member of the selection committee for the historical landmarks of Chemistry, a project organized by EuChemS.
 From 2018 up to 2021 he was member of the editorial board of the EuChemS quarterly publication Chemistry in Europe.
-In October 2019 he was elected member of the executive board of EuChemS by the EuChemS general assembly held in Bucharest.
-His term ends on 31 December 2024.
+In October 2019 he was elected member of the executive board of EuChemS by the EuChemS general assembly held in Bucharest. and his term ended on 31 December 2023.

 Conference organization and invited lectures

-In June 9, 2017, he organized the workshop "sustianable water treatment and energy transition", sponsored by the German Academic Exchange Service (DAAD) and the Association of Greek Chemists.
+In June 9, 2017, he organized the workshop "sustainable water treatment and energy transition", sponsored by the German Academic Exchange Service (DAAD) and the Association of Greek Chemists.
 Furthermore, he was the chair of the organizing committee of the 2016 Panhellenic Chemistry Conference, which was held in Thessaloniki and attracted more than 1000 participants.
 In 2019, he was the President of the 17th International Conference of Chemistry and the Environment (ICCE), took place in 2019, in Thessaloniki.
 This is the official environmental chemistry conference of EuChemS, organized by the division of Chemistry and Environment of EuChemS.
 The 17th ICCE and took place under the auspices of the president of Hellenic Republic, Professor Dr. Prokopios Pavlopoulos.